 Project 1: Security and Technology – AI and Autonomy Workstream

-In the period 2019–2021, UNIDIR’s AI and autonomy workstream sought to a) support understanding of the implications of autonomy in weapon systems and b) explore the options available for AI arms control.
-While continuing its work on autonomy in weapon and military systems, in 2022, UNIDIR will adopt a new research agenda on AI and Autonomy that will focus on building an understanding of different types of AI, their different purposes and military use, the broader international security implications of advancements in AI, convergence between AI and other new and emerging technologies and issues of AI governance.
+UNIDIR’s AI and autonomy workstream seeks to a) support understanding of the implications of military uses of AI in and beyond weapon systems and b) explore the options available for AI governance and arms control.
+In addition to continuing its work on autonomy in weapon and military systems, in 2022, UNIDIR adopted a new research agenda on AI and Autonomy that focuses on building an understanding of different types of AI, their different purposes and military uses, the broader international security implications of advancements in AI, convergence between AI and other new and emerging technologies and issues of AI governance.